keikhcheung/keikhcheung.github.io/_posts/blog/2019-03-29-42-hours-of-co-living-with-bots-quirky-and-jolly.md

 ---

 ## Para-robotics
-When we talk about robots, we might think of automated manufacturing arms, the waste allocator <i>WALL-E</i>, or even Arnold Schwarzenegger in <i>The Terminator</i>——often a very technical, industrial, or sci-fi image.
+When we talk about robots, we might think of automated manufacturing arms, the waste allocator <i>WALL-E</i>, or even Arnold Schwarzenegger in <i>The Terminator</i>—often a very technical, industrial, or sci-fi image.
 But do robots always have to be linked to work or the apocalypse?
 What else can robots be in our space and time?
 What if robots have a more ordinary and nearby relation with us as we have with a book, a plant, or a pair of jeans?
 What if robots become a new material or medium that we could play and make art with?

 Two weeks ago, I participated in the [Meta Marathon 2019](https://www.nrw-forum.de/en/events/meta-marathon-2019){:target="_blank"} in Düsseldorf organised by NRW-Forum.
 It tackles exactly this theme.
 For 42 hours non-stop, I experienced living with robots.
 The event invited a blend of artists, researchers, creatives and digital innovators to come together, exchange views, and explore the alternative visions towards different kinds of droids.
 Through an extensive programme of exhibitions, talks and workshops, I was exposed to very diverse perspectives in regard to robotics and humans.
 It drove me to reflect on our relationship with technology.

 ![Meta Marathon 2019 venue hall](/images/blog/MM2019-Hall.jpg)

-## The Future Human——<i>homo digitalis?</i>
+## The Future Human—<i>homo digitalis?</i>

 Every day we have more gadgets with us.

 We embrace technology innovations to help us move forward and to elevate our capabilities in doing all sorts of things.
 A simple click on Google gets us to the tonnes of information one could never imagine 30 years ago.
 A dense chunk of metal called ‘computer’ contains pretty much everything that one would need to do.
 These days, we do not even leave the house without our smartphone in our hand or pocket.
-Technologies have been an inseparable part of our life——an ever-growing important element, too!
+Technologies have been an inseparable part of our life—an ever-growing important element, too!

 In sci-fi films, we imagine how futuristic technologies could further enhance us, enable humans to extend what we are capable of doing, and even become part of us.
 In real life, technology has been a lasting passion of the last two decades.
-Digital entities have made their way to our habitat and are now holding a ubiquitous role in our everyday business——that is only to get more prominent.
+Digital entities have made their way to our habitat and are now holding a ubiquitous role in our everyday business—that is only to get more prominent.
 What actually would happen if technology and human are fused into one?
 How would our interpersonal relations become?
-Would it even allow us to evolve into a new species——<i>homo digitalis?</i>
+Would it even allow us to evolve into a new species—<i>homo digitalis?</i>

 ![Minority-Report](/images/blog/Minority-Report.jpg)
 <div class="extras cap" markdown="1">